justinpinkney/justinpinkney.com/content/blog/image-variation-experiments/index.md

 cover: output_37_2.jpg
 ---

+I've been doing a bunch of quick experiments for my improved CLIP Image conditioned version of Stable Diffusion v1.
+We can actually do lots of fun stuff with this model including transforming this Ghibli house into a lighthouse!

 <p align="center">
 <video controls autoplay="true" src="lighthouse-bf.mp4" loop="true" style="max-width:512px"></video>
 </p>

-A bunch of quick experiments for my improved CLIP Image conditioned version of Stable Diffusion v1.
-Find the actual [model on huggingface hub](https://huggingface.co/lambdalabs/sd-image-variations-diffusers).
-We'll be using this crop from a Ghibli frame as our test image.
+ First off you can find the actual [model on huggingface hub](https://huggingface.co/lambdalabs/sd-image-variations-diffusers).
+Throughout the post we'll be using this crop from a Ghibli frame as our test image.

 ![](output_6_0.jpg)